comsee-research/compote/README.md

 COMPOTE: Calibration Of Multi-focus PlenOpTic camEra.
 =====================================================

-COMPOTE is a set of tools to pre-calibrate and calibrate a multifocus plenoptic camera (e.g., a Raytrix R12) based on the [libpleno].
+COMPOTE is a set of tools to pre-calibrate and calibrate (multifocus) plenoptic cameras (e.g., a Raytrix R12) based on the [libpleno].

 Quick Start